 IaC is becoming so popular, because it's a faster, more effective and more consistent way to create the new infrastructures.
 Setting up a physical infrastructure would take weeks or even months.
 Buying a server, installing the server, and the hack and installing operation system in applications.

 But now we are able to set up in the cloud in only a few seconds.
-With IaC, we started to run everything with a code template that essentially is a type of programing that can be updated and shared with your team.
+With IaC, we started to run everything with a code template that essentially is a type of programming that can be updated and shared with your team.
 This offers three great benefits for companies’ agility, greater control and consistency into cloud infrastructure that you are creating on AWS, Microsoft Azure, or Google Cloud.

 How can I leverage IaC?

 Here comes the question.
 But how do I create IaC?
 A good start is to choose which tool will help you with your current challenges.
 Like AWS cloud formations, Teraform, Ansible, Pulumi, and some others in the market.
 Another thing that you must take into consideration is security.
 Gartner says that by 2023, 99% of cloud security breaches will be due to customers configurations failures.

 And by 2024, we will see many organisations implementing security solutions for cloud security posture management to reduce the number of configurations failures.
 In other words, it is important to address security from the beginning and all the way through to productions, in order to reduce the chance of misconfigurations and compromising your cloud infrastructure.
 It's important to not stray away from frameworks such as AWS Well-Architected Framework and Microsoft Azure Well-Architected Framework.
 These models guide you on how to create safe environments and to follow the best practice.
 Human error, is a common cause for configurations issues.
 This is especially true when you are in a hurry to create new environments due to business demands resulting in major security issues.
 So, what is the secret, to avoid security issues?
 Build it in right from the start, so there are no losses in the future.

 Three Tips to Integrate Security and IaC